jimniels/teamcolors/README.md

 NHL colors are official.
 As per [Michael Sharer](https://github.com/epitaphmike) of the NHL.
 ### MLS

-NHL colors are currently approximations, with the exceptions listed below.
+MLS colors are currently approximations, with the exceptions listed below.
 I am working on getting official colors of the remaining teams.

 - [Philadelphia Union](http://portfolios.scad.edu/gallery/36587433/Philadelphia-Union-Brand-Guidelines)